 You know that question: “What would you do if nothing were standing in your way?”
 Nothing like fear and not knowing how and lack of confidence and the need to make a living.
 For as long as I can remember—well, maybe not that long, but pretty long—my answer has been, “I would be a writer.”
 I envisioned myself in a tower room with a 360 degree view of mountains and water and sky, losing myself in the characters of a novel.
 Writing and writing and writing.

-Well, I don’t have the tower room.
+I don’t have the tower room.
 But I am no longer afraid to write.
 I write to discover who I am and what I am thinking and feeling.
 I AM a writer, because I write.
 I share it with you because saying it out loud to the world makes me a better writer.
 I share it in the hopes that it will spark something in you: perhaps an acknowledgement of your own creativity, perhaps a recognition of something you have not been able to voice, perhaps inspiration to view your world with new curiosity.
 I AM A WRITER!
 Sing out loud, sing out strong.

 Tomando canta (drink care),